 In Native American culture, seagulls are often seen as messengers from the spirit world.
 In some stories, they will deliver messages to people who have passed or words of wisdom to those in need.
 It is believed that if you see a white seagull anywhere it means someone has died and can fly free among the clouds.
-They symbolize new beginnings and freedom especially for those at peace with death.
+They symbolize new beginnings and freedom (also check other animals representing freedom) especially for those at peace with death.

 In Roman culture, the seagull was a sign that someone or something will return.
 This belief could stem from how gulls and other sea birds fly high up in the sky and then suddenly dive down to catch their prey, sometimes only being seen for a moment before they’re gone again.

 In Christian culture, seagulls are often seen as a symbol of God.
 They represent the belief that if they’re flying high in the sky or diving for food on the beach, it’s because they have been sent by him to oversee and care for all those below them.